Welcome

 WatchHouse | Bermondsey

 Perched on the corner of Bermondsey Street, this quirky coffee shop is housed in a converted 19th century guard shelter.
 For the adjacent graveyard.
-Contrary to its neighbour(s) though, this place is anything but dead.
-In fact it’s pretty much always buzzing, so with a limited amount of seats inside, you might have a bit of a wait, although they do cap tables to 90 minute time slots during peak hours.
+Contrary to its neighbour(s), this place is always pretty lively, and with a limited amount of seats inside you might have a bit of a wait (although they do cap tables to 90 minute time slots during peak hours).
 Obviously you can have a taste of the signature WatchHouse coffee collections here, but you can also grab a variety of cakes and delicious breakfast and lunchtime sandwiches and wraps – the veggie focaccia is particularly good.

 Best for: A fly-by coffee and a bite to eat.